allejo/allejo.io/_posts/2025-XX-XX-jailbreaking-my-kindle/index.md

 Now I need to find my Kindle's `authorized_keys` file, which is located at, `/mnt/us/koreader/settings/SSH/authorized_keys`.
 Like most light-weight systems, the only text editor available is `vi` so be sure to know how to exit once you're done.

 Paste your public key into your `authorized_keys` and exit your SSH session.
-Go back to your kindle and shut down your SSH server.
+Go back to your Kindle and shut down your SSH server.
 Earlier, I enabled "Login without password."
 Now, it's time for me to turn it off and I should be able to login with my SSH key.

-Now, I'm going to verify that updating my `authorized_keys` worked correctly.
-When I connect via SSH, I'll add a `-v` and read the logs of which public key is accepted by my Kindle (I have several on my computer).
+To verify that updating my `authorized_keys` worked correctly, I'll add a `-v` to my SSH command and read the logs of which public key is accepted by my Kindle (I have several keys on my computer).

 ```
 $ ssh root@192.168.12.120 -p 2222 -v